 Advice from Members of Our Department

-Tips from Basma Mohamed, MCBhb, Assistant Professor of Anesthesiology and Assistant Program Director for Resident Wellness
+Tips from Basma Mohamed, MCBhb, Associate Professor of Anesthesiology and Assistant Program Director for Resident Wellness

 Stick to one review book and review it frequently using spaced repetition and active recall.